 It is evident that a child’s ability and skill in decoding while in the young elementary grades have an impact on their reading success throughout their school career.

 It used to be thought that good readers skimmed, skipped, and sampled text to construct meaning, but research now indicates quite the opposite is true.
-Research done by Kolers in Eye Movements and Psychological Processes demonstrate that, for proficient readers, the eye lights on almost every single letter in a word, totaling about one quarter of a second before jumping to the next word.
+Research by Kolers in Eye Movements and Psychological Processes demonstrate that, for proficient readers, the eye lights on almost every single letter in a word, totaling about one-quarter of a second before jumping to the next word.
 Here is an example:

-The American flag is rid, white and blue.
+The American Flag is rid, white and blue.

-Many words in the English language are only distinguished from another word by one letter, such as the words fat and cat, or even more difficult, sat and sit.
-Failure to fully recognize and process every single letter in a word may result in incorrect of slow recognition of the word.
+Many words in the English language are only distinguished from another word by one letter.
+For example, the words fat and cat, or even more difficult, sat and sit.
+Failure to fully recognize and process every single letter in a word may result in incorrect or slow recognition of the word.

 Once the eye notices the individual letters in a word, c-a-t (called the letter identification processor), it connects those letters to the phonological processor.
 This is where the brain associates the letters with specific sounds, /k/ /a/ /t/.
-After the letters and sounds have been bundled together it connects to the brain’s meaning processor, where the concept of the word is identified, a small furry animal that meows.
+After the letters and sounds have been bundled together it connects to the brain’s meaning processor, where the concept of the word is identified: a small furry animal that meows.

-When the brain stumbles upon a new word, it must be thoroughly decoded.
+When the brain stumbles upon a new word it must be thoroughly decoded.
 As the brain is re-exposed to that same word, and read over and over again through multiple readings, the neural connections (remember the three processors) become faster and stronger until recognition is automatic.
 Some readers may need exposure to the same word fifty to one hundred times before complete storage can be possible.
 Partial storage of only the first letter, or the letters without sounds, doesn’t give the brain enough information to store and retrieve that word effectively, thus slowing down the reading process and compromising comprehension.

 Memorizing spelling patterns without connecting to sounds is ineffective.
 Combining information about a word, like its sounds and letters, are needed for the brain to find the exact meaning.
 When readers begin to recognize large numbers of words automatically and accurately, comprehension improves.
-Thus, full decoding is crucial to complete comprehension.
+Thus full decoding is crucial to complete comprehension.

-For further reading:Core Reading Sourcebook by Bill Hoing, Linda Diamond, and Linda Gutlohn How Children Learn to Read and Why They Fail by Philip B. Gough Understanding Children: Learning to Read and Write by Iowa State University
+How Children Learn to Read and Why They Fail by Philip B. Gough